WilliamMurray-research/WilliamMurray-research/README.md

 ## [Foundations](https://github.com/WilliamMurray-research/foundations)

-This collection integrates the mathematical pillars of the Unified Operator Architecture (UOA) (spanning dynamical systems, symplectic geometry, symbolic dynamics, and domain theory) with a first-principles systems architecture doctrine.
-By pairing formal proofs and Lean 4 verification with cybernetic governance, constraint-driven runtime policies, and explicit provenance tracking, `foundations` provides the immutable structural invariants and theoretical scaffolding necessary to maintain long-arc conceptual integrity across all downstream computational prototypes.
+This collection assembles the mathematical curriculum required to formally prove the Unified Operator Architecture — spanning dynamical systems, symplectic geometry, symbolic dynamics, and domain theory — and pairs it with the doctrinal and philosophical framework that underwrites its systems‑architecture principles.
+This repo establishes the structural invariants and theoretical scaffolding necessary to preserve long‑arc conceptual integrity across all downstream computational prototypes.
 `Mathematics` `TheoreticalComputerScience` `SystemsArchitecture` `FormalMethods` `Cybernetics` `DynamicalSystems`

 ---